DiamondLightSource/discorpy/docs/source/tutorials/methods.rst

 their positions in the opposite space using the known model.
 From the data-points of two spaces and using Eq. :eq:`eq_3` or Eq. :eq:`eq_4` directly, a system of linear equations can be formulated and solved to find the coefficients of the opposite model.
-This functionality is available in *Discorpy*.
+This functionality is available in `Discorpy <https://discorpy.readthedocs.io/en/latest/api/discorpy.proc.processing.html#discorpy.proc.processing.transform_coef_backward_and_forward>`__.

 Calculating coefficients of a correction model for perspective distortion
 -------------------------------------------------------------------------